An Interventionist Approach to Mediation Analysis: Interventionist Theory Of Mediation

-but this latter conditional expectation term is cross-world in terms of the counterfactuals in $\G^{ex}$ and hence not identified under the (population) FFRCISTG associated with the graph in Figure \ref{fig:amyno-swig}(b) even given data from the four arm $(N,O)$ trial.} though, as noted, they do identify $E[Y(n=0,o=1)] - E[Y(n=0,o=0)]$. \item[3.(i)] If condition (i) fails, so that $O$ has a (population) direct effect on $M$ (relative to $A$, $N$) then the counterfactual $M(n,o)$ is not a function of the original one step ahead counterfactuals $Y(a,m)$ and $M(a)$.
-This can be seen from the fact that whereas $M$ has a single parent $A$ in Figure \ref{fig:amyno} (a), under the elaboration that includes $N$ and $O$ it now has two: $\{N,O\}$. \item[3.(ii)] Similarly, if condition (ii) fails, so that $N$ has a direct effect on $Y$ (relative to $A$, $M$, $O$) then the counterfactual $Y(n,o)$ is not a function of the original one step ahead counterfactuals. $Y$ has two parent $\{A,M\}$ in Figure \ref{fig:amyno} (a), under the elaboration that includes $N$ and $O$ it would have three $\{N,O,M\}$. \end{itemize}
+but this latter conditional expectation term is cross-world in terms of the counterfactuals in $\G^{ex}$, although, as noted, they do identify $E[Y(n=0,o=1)] - E[Y(n=0,o=0)]$. } \item[3.(i)] If condition (i) fails, so that $O$ has a (population) direct effect on $M$ (relative to $A$, $N$) then the counterfactual $M(n,o)$ is not a function of the original one-step-ahead counterfactuals $Y(a,m)$ and $M(a)$.
+This can be seen from the fact that whereas $M$ has a single parent $A$ in Figure~\ref{fig:amyno}~(a), under the elaboration that includes $N$ and $O$ it now has two: $\{N,O\}$. \item[3.(ii)] Similarly, if condition (ii) fails, so that $N$ has a direct effect on $Y$ (relative to $A$, $M$, $O$) then the counterfactual $Y(n,o)$ is not a function of the original one-step-ahead counterfactuals $Y(a,m)$ and $M(a)$. $Y$ has two parent $\{A,M\}$ in Figure~\ref{fig:amyno}~(a), under the elaboration that includes $N$ and $O$ it would have three $\{N,O,M\}$. \end{itemize}